 So what's new since my last check-in?
 Where have I struggled?
 What's been going well?
 What have I learned?
 Read on and I'll tell you all about it, darlin.

-1. If I don't need to leave the house, I really truly won't.
+1. If I don't need to leave the house, I won't.

 Being a more introverted person (INFJ right here), I figured the solo-work-from-home life would be a perfect fit for me.
 I do absolutely love it and my collection of patterned leggings has grown dramatically, but let me share a word of caution if you're considering the jump.